This is the first part of a series on Conformity: Conformity, Closing the Gap

 Maybe this sort of experience is caused by my parents being on the overprotective side when I was a child.
 I have several health problems.
 I especially have a problem with blood pressure, and my parents always told me to even stay off the coffee.
 When I was a child I saw it as reasonable but now days, with more knowledge about caffeine and blood pressure.
 I think they were being overly risk averse.

 But if you think about it from a logic perspective.
 If I think of my parents as being risk averse about how they kept warning me about caffeine.
 Then I should act accordingly and ignore their warnings.
 So why am I not doing that?
 Why was this simple act of buying an energy drink so difficult for me?
 Well I think it boils down to conformity.
 My parents constantly reminding me over time how I should be consuming less caffeine.
-Made it so that going against what was known to me as the status quo in my behaviour difficult.
+Made it so that going against what was known to me as the status quo in my behavior difficult.
 I mean I am an avid coffee drinker.
 But it has been difficult to keep that up in the past too.
 Despite how much I enjoy it and the benefits it provides me.

 Every man has in himself the most dangerous traitor of all.